Resume Sample and Tips for Older Job Seekers

 Highlight Your Skills.
 All your years of experience probably means you’ve built up an impressive skill set.
 Shine a light on the skills that are most valuable and that show you’re comfortable with contemporary technology.
 Promote the fact that you're up-to-date with current technology by including the latest programs and apps you know how to use and leaving off out-of-date technology.

 Show You're Connected.
 Include a link to your LinkedIn profile on your resume.
-It will show hiring managers you're engaged in current means of communicating and networking.
+This will show hiring managers you're engaged in current means of communicating and networking.
 Depending on your usage, you may want to list your social media handles as well, such as Twitter, Facebook, and Instagram – but only if they’re up to professional scrutiny.

 Polish Your Resume.
 Presentation matters.
 Make sure your resume is polished and well presented.
 You don't want your resume to look old-fashioned.
 Hire a resume writer or browse the various resume sites to find the latest templates that will give your resume a fresh look.